toni-kolehmainen/pwp_ah/RESTful-API-documentation-and-hypermedia.md

 </details>

 ---
 :pencil2: *Most important part of this section is completing the implementation.
-Write down here a short reflection on which are the main errors you have solved thanks to the functional tests.*
+Write down here a short reflection on  the main errors you have solved thanks to the functional tests.*

 ---
 ## Justification on Hypermedia Implementation